01 of 10

 Place your collection on your deck or patio, just outside your kitchen, and you will find yourself harvesting far more often than if you had to walk out to the garden.
 You can even bring some of the containers indoors when the weather turns cold.
 Do not forget to include some herbs, too.Continue to 8 of 10 below.

 Taking Raised Beds to New Heights

 A lot of times raised beds are only a few inches off the ground.
 While that does provide benefits to the plants, like improved drainage and warming the soil earlier in the spring, you can give the gardener another benefit if you raise the bed even higher—less bending.

-Lifting the planting beds to waist height, like the three weathered troughs running through this colorful garden, means no bending and far fewer wildlife problems, with no fence.Continue to 9 of 10 below.
+Lifting the planting beds to waist height, like the three weathered troughs, pictured, running through this colorful garden, means very little bending and far fewer wildlife problems that would otherwise need additional fencing.Continue to 9 of 10 below.

 09 of 10